Prada Marfa: Sculpture

-Vandalism
+Theft and vandalism

 The night Prada Marfa formally opened, the building was broken into, its contents (six handbags and 14 right-footed shoes) stolen, and the words "Dumb" and "Dum Dum" spray-painted on the building side walls.
 The sculpture was quickly repaired.
 The replacement contents conceal a security system to alert authorities if they are moved.
 The sculpture subsequently received extensive local and international press coverage.

 In March 2014, vandals painted the building light blue, hung fake logos for Toms Shoes from the awnings, and posted a political manifesto on the door.
 Ballroom Marfa issued a statement decrying the vandalism and pledging to restore the site.
 A Texas artist, 32-year-old Joe Magnano (using the pseudonym 9271977), was subsequently arrested and tried.
 Magnano pleaded guilty to two counts of misdemeanor criminal mischief and agreed to pay Ballroom Marfa $10,700 in restitution as well as a $1,000 fine.

 Response from Texas Department of Transportation

 The installation remained unnoticed by the Texas Department of Transportation (TxDOT) until 2013, when Playboy erected a 40 ft neon bunny nearby along the same stretch of road, which attracted the attention of TxDOT to both installations.
 TxDOT considered both the Playboy neon bunny and the Prada sign on the Prada Marfa installation to be advertisements, and permits are required to display such signs along a US highway on unlicensed land according to the 1965 Highway Beautification Act.
 Both installations violated the permitted specifications for billboards, and a demand to remove the neon bunny was issued by the TxDOT, but no immediate decision was made for Prada Marfa.

 Michael Elmgreen commented on the suggestion that Prada Marfa is an illegal advertisement for Prada: "There is no company behind the artwork.
 It was not commissioned by Prada [...]
 They never, ever asked me to do advertisement for them."
-In September 2014, TxDOT officials announced that the structure would be reclassified as a museum, with the Prada Marfa as its only exhibit.
+In September 2014, TxDOT officials announced that the structure would be reclassified as a museum, with the Prada Marfa its only exhibit.
 This action exempts the structure from the same signage rules that forced the removal of the neon bunny installed by Playboy magazine.

-In popular media

-In the 2019 The Simpsons episode "Mad About the Toy.", the family stops at Prada Marfa before reaching Marfa.

-Homer goes to the back and urinates.

-The back is shown covered in graffiti.

-In the science fiction film Destination Marfa one of the characters is hitchhiking outside the installation.